myelintek/documentation/user/track.rst

 Visualize Data with TensorBoard
 ===============================

-To view multi-dimensional data displayed in Tensorboard:
+To view multi-dimensional data displayed in TensorBoard:

 #) Click the *SWITCH TO TENSORBOARD* button in the top-left corner.